 What is the IoT?

 IoT pertains to the physical devices all around the globe that is connected to the internet.
 This allows them to collect and share data continuously.
-The IoT enables the Internet of Everything (IoE) ecosystem.
-IoE ecosystem is comprised of the networked connection of people, data, processes, and things.
+IoT enables the Internet of Everything (IoE) ecosystem.
+This ecosystem is composed of the networked connection of people, data, processes, and things.
 The ‘people’ component of IoE drives the collaboration-based solutions, which are the data, process, and things.

 Due to low-cost computer chips and the pervasiveness of wireless networks, it is possible to transform anything from small pills to big airplanes as part of the IoT.
 The integration of IoT in various objects adds a level of digital intelligence to devices.
 This enables them to transmit real-time data without human interference.
 IoT is changing the data centers into a more intelligent and responsive environment.
 It intertwines the digital and physical universes.
 These sensors collect information about machines, facilities, equipment, vehicles, etc., automatically in order to track their behavior or condition.
 The collected information is then used to determine the current condition of the asset.
 This will enhance decision-making and optimize processes.